12101111/6502/README.md

 Need more test on non-nes target

+Disassembler is incomplete.
+Currently only the execution log is displayed in the terminal (by enable `disasm` feature).

 ## no_std

-This crate supports executing in no_std, but disassembly info needs `alloc` to format string.
+This crate supports executing in `no_std`.